MongoHQ/orphanage/README.md

 orphanage
 =========

-> We, who have so much, need to reach out to the orphaned processes of this world and show them the care, hope, and love they deserve.
+> We need to reach out to the orphaned processes of this world and show them the care, hope, and exit codes they deserve.

 ## purpose

-Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) that continues to work after the parent goes away and is still be able to reconnect and get the data from the child as if it were your own.
+Implement API very close to [`child_process`](http://nodejs.org/api/child_process.html) where (1) the child processes continue to work after the parent process goes away and (2) a new parent process can easily claim and manage orphaned child processes.

 ## use case